The first step to growing your email list: the incentive

 The “Obsessed Member” fan club name provokes some mystery.
 I can imagine reactions of “What’s this all about?” and “Sign me up for this club!”

 The long-term win builds off that, ramping up the intrigue by promising exclusive access to really special stuff.

 The service-centered business

-These short- and long-term wins aren’t just for shops that sell products.
+Short- and long-term incentives aren’t just for shops that sell products.
 They’re just as suitable for businesses that provide a service, too.
 Here we have The Fresh Lemen, the self-proclaimed, most-trusted local dietitian.

 Short-term win: Free 7-day clean eating recipe plan